elolab/VarSCAT/README.md

 --based: 0-based or 1-based reference coordination (default:1)
 --output: prefix of output file
 Optional parameters:
---location: a genome location (format chrx:xxxx-xxxx) need to be parsed. (the VCF file should be indexed, empty: analyze all variants)
+--location: a genome location (format chrx:xxxx-xxxx) need to be parsed. (the VCF file should be indexed)
 --bed: a bed file contains genome locations need to be parsed.(Three columns: choromosome, start, end)
 --LRP: output the 5' aligned (left-most) and 3' aligned (right most) coordinates and 3' edge positions of variants. (default=0,equal to False)
 --HGVS: output the HGVS nomenclature (default=0, equal to False)